Mike Dunleavy (politician): 2018

 In 2017, Dunleavy announced he would run for governor in 2018 but abandoned the race in September 2017, citing heart problems.
 In December 2017 he announced his return to the race.

-He resigned his senate seat effective January 15, 2018, to focus on his campaign.
+He resigned his Senate seat effective January 15, 2018, to focus on his campaign.
 Retired United States Air Force lieutenant colonel Mike Shower was chosen as his successor by Governor Bill Walker and confirmed by the Alaska Senate caucus after numerous replacement candidates were rejected.

 2022

 In August 2021, Dunleavy announced his candidacy for reelection in 2022.
-He was reelected with 50.3% of the vote, becoming the first incumbent Republican governor to be reelected since Jay Hammond in 1978 and the first governor of any political affiliation to be reelected since Tony Knowles in 1998.
+He was reelected with 50.3% of the vote, becoming the first incumbent Republican governor of Alaska to be reelected since Jay Hammond in 1978 and the first Alaska governor of any political affiliation to be reelected since Tony Knowles in 1998.

 Tenure

 Dunleavy and Kevin Meyer were the Republican nominees for governor and lieutenant governor of Alaska, respectively, and were elected in the November 2018 general election.
 Dunleavy was sworn in on December 3, 2018.
 He appointed Kevin Clarkson to be Alaska attorney general.